 Is it permissible for a Muslim to celebrate Valentine’s Day?

-Question: Is it permissible for a Muslim to celebrate Valentine’s Day?
+Q: Is it permissible for a Muslim to celebrate Valentine’s Day?

-Answer: This issue falls under the category of new matters and local custom.
+A: This issue falls under the category of new matters and local custom.
 There is a disagreement on this issue among jurists.
 There is a broad group of modern scholars who deem celebrating Valentine’s Day as impermissible and they cite the following justifications for their fatwa.

 1. It has a filthy history and until this day is widely celebrated by encouraging sinful relationships outside of marriage.